-Emergent leadership in the management literature is defined as successful or unsuccessful attempts to undertake leadership moves when working in groups and has been criticized because most empirical studies focus on small groups rather than leadership across an organization (Bass & Bass, 2009).
-The concept of distributed leadership across a group was conceptualized over sixty years ago (Gibb, 1954; Bowers & Seashore, 1966) with a number of reviews identifying various components, particularly from a management perspective (e.g., Bennett, Harvey, Wise, & Woods, 2003; Pearce & Conger, 2003) and a clear recognition that there can be multiple leaders within a group taking different roles and responsibilities.
+Emergent leadership in the management literature is defined as successful or unsuccessful attempts to undertake leadership moves when working in groups and has been criticized because most empirical studies focus on small groups rather than leadership across an organization (Bass and Bass 2009).
+The concept of distributed leadership across a group was conceptualized over sixty years ago (Gibb 1954; Bowers and Seashore 1966) with a number of reviews identifying various components, particularly from a management perspective (e.g., Bennett et al. 2003; Pearce and Conger 2003) and a clear recognition that there can be multiple leaders within a group taking different roles and responsibilities.
 There has been less focus on the relationship between distributed and emergent leadership within groups which Gronn (2002) has described as "conjoint agency," in which a few individuals emerge as leaders within a group and are able to synchronize their actions through reciprocal influence.

 Prior research on emergent leadership in children's groups indicates the presence of emergent leadership, and its association with task completion and adult and peer nominations of leadership.
-Edwards (1994) reports on a 9-month long study of $4^{th} - 6^{th}$ grade girls in Girl Scout Troops, finding that leadership was associated with organizational and goal-oriented behaviors, and that emergent leadership, but not elected or assigned leadership, was consistent during the study.
+Edwards (1994) reports on a 9-month long study of 4th-6th grade girls in Girl Scout Troops, finding that leadership was associated with organizational and goal-oriented behaviors, and that emergent leadership, but not elected or assigned leadership, was consistent during the study.